mbah-cn/katacoda-scenarios/deploy-pods-in-kubernetes/step8.md

 When it is time to delete a Pod, you can delete it either by name:

 `kubectl delete pods/nginx`{{execute}}

-or using the same file that you used to create it:
+You can also use the same file that you used to create it:

 `kubectl delete -f nginx-pod.yaml`{{execute}}